Sue Campbell, Baroness Campbell of Loughborough: Educational career

-Hon Degree of Science from the Nottingham Trent University 2016.
+Hon Degree of Science from the Nottingham Trent University 2016, Honorary Doctorate of Sport from the University of Chichester in 2024.

 Career

 In 1980, Campbell was appointed regional officer for the East Midlands by the Sports Council of Great Britain.
 She was deputy chief executive of the National Coaching Foundation for one year in 1984, before becoming its chief executive for a decade, 1985 to 1995.
-She was appointed MBE in 1991.
+She was appointed MBE in the 1991 New Year Honours.
 Campbell became chief executive of the Youth Sport Trust in 1995, having played a key role in setting it up.
 She was an adviser to the Department of Culture, Media and Sport and the Department for Education and Skills from 2000 to 2003.

-In 2003 Campbell was appointed as chairman of UK Sport, the new name for the Sports Council of Great Britain, and appointed Commander of the Order of the British Empire (CBE) in the Queen's Birthday Honours list the same year.
+In 2003 Campbell was appointed as chair of UK Sport, the new name for the Sports Council of Great Britain, and appointed Commander of the Order of the British Empire (CBE) in the Queen's Birthday Honours list the same year.
 She held this position for two terms until April 2013, presiding over Team GB and Paralympic GB's performance at the London 2012 games.
 Campbell retained her executive position with the Youth Sport Trust until 2005 when she became its chairman.
 Campbell stepped down as Chair of the Youth Sport Trust in December 2017.

 On 10 November 2008 she was, on recommendation by the House of Lords Appointments Commission, created Baroness Campbell of Loughborough, of Loughborough in the County of Leicestershire.
 Lady Campbell of Loughborough sits on the crossbenches of the House of Lords.
 She chose to make her maiden speech on the subject of the London 2012 Olympic and Paralympic Games.

 Campbell was appointed Head of Women's Football with The Football Association in March 2016, and became Director of Women's Football in January 2018.
 She was appointed Dame Commander of the Order of the British Empire (DBE) in the 2020 New Year Honours for services to sport.

 She was interviewed on Desert Island Discs by Lauren Laverne in January 2020.

+In September 2023, the Football Association announced her retirement, due to take place in 2024.